tytydraco/yessleep/out/Thought_you_guys_might_be_interested_in_this_old_journal_I_found_in_my_apartment.md

 They are not visions—I have reached out and touched them.

-The one I felt was bubble-gum coloured—it was warm and fleshy to the touch.
+The one I felt was chewing-gum coloured—it was warm and fleshy to the touch.

 &#x200B;